puppetlabs/puppet-docs/source/puppetdb/1/community_add_ons.markdown

 [Jason Hancock --- nagios-puppetdb][nagios]
 -----

 [A collection of Nagios scripts/plugins for monitoring PuppetDB.][nagios]
-These plugins use [PuppetDB's metrics APIs](./spec_q_metrics.html).
-Pulling this data into Nagios lets you monitor key metrics over time and receive alerts when they cross certain thresholds, and can partially or completely replace the [built-in performance dashboard][dashboard].
+These plugins get data using [PuppetDB's metrics APIs](./spec_q_metrics.html).
+Pulling this data into Nagios lets you monitor key metrics over time and receive alerts when they cross certain thresholds.
+This can partially or completely replace the [built-in performance dashboard][dashboard].
 Especially useful for knowing when the heap size or thread count needs tuning.

 [Eric Dalén --- PuppetDB query functions for Puppet][query]